13 Practical Ways To Prevent Teenage Pregnancy

 Teen pregnancy poses health risks for teen mothers and their babies and adversely impacts their families and society.
 Read the post to learn about the ways of teenage pregnancy prevention.

-In the US, 10% of females between the ages 15 and 19 conceive every year.
-These pregnancies are mostly unplanned and occur outside marriage.
+In the US, 10% of females between the ages of 15 and 19 conceive every year.
+These pregnancies are mostly unplanned and occur outside of marriage.
 However, since 1991, the teen pregnancy rate has fallen by 25% (1).

 According to a study report by the Centers for Disease Control and Prevention (CDC), the rates of teenage births in the US among females aged 15 and 19 years reached a record low of 15.4 births per 1000 in 2020 as compared to 16.7 births per 1000 in 2019.
 This represents a decrease of almost 8% in the teenage birth rate.
 However, teen pregnancies are still a global problem.